Dale Chihuly

 Peter Ferry

-Celebrated by The Democrat and Chronicle as “an artist of vision” and a “percussion genius… presenting percussion in a stunning, thoughtful way,” Peter Ferry
+Celebrated by The Democrat and Chronicle as "an artist of vision" and a “percussion genius… presenting percussion in a stunning, thoughtful way,” Peter Ferry [b.
+1991] is a young American solo percussionist advancing the classical and contemporary repertoire.

 By |Categories: Inspiriting Arts|Tags: |Comments Off on Peter Ferry